juroimoh/techBasics1_JASPER_STEINBERG/miscellaneous/tech_basics_notes.md

 ## 02/06/26 Notes (week 8)

 ### Procedural Programming
-idk
+A programming paradigm where a program is structured as a series of functions, that perform specific tasks.
+- Communication is done by passing arguments and returning values
+- It focuses on procedures and logic

 ### Object-Oriented Programming
-A programming paradigm that organizes software design around data, or objects, rather than functions and logic
+A programming paradigm that organizes software design around data, or objects, rather than functions and logic.
 - It binds certain data and functions in a structured way (similar to a dictionary)
 - Efficient, less code

 ### Classes
-A class is the blueprint of an object
+A class is the blueprint of an object:
 ```
 class Item: